omayma-el/validation_code/README.md

 - Case 2: Navigate to the geo page (`http://localhost:9090/geo`).
 - Case 3: Verify the presence of the "Localisation" section and its title.
 - Case 4: Verify that the map iframe is visible and functional.

+## Login page

+### Scenario 1: Should load the login page and check the form elements

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the login page (`http://localhost:9090/login`).
+- Case 3: Wait for the page to load completely.
+- Case 4: Verify that the login form is present.
+- Case 5: Verify that the input fields for username (`name`) and password are present.
+- Case 6: Verify that the submit button is present.

+---

+### Scenario 2: Should submit the login form with valid credentials

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the login page (`http://localhost:9090/login`).
+- Case 3: Enter valid credentials in the login form:
+    - Username: `Soizic`
+    - Password: `Vernet`
+- Case 4: Click the submit button.
+- Case 5: Verify that the page navigates to the `/admin` page.

+---

+### Scenario 3: Should display an error message with invalid credentials

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the login page (`http://localhost:9090/login`).
+- Case 3: Enter invalid credentials in the login form:
+    - Username: `invalidUser`
+    - Password: `invalidPassword`
+- Case 4: Click the submit button.
+- Case 5: Verify that the page remains on the `/login` page.
+- Case 6: Verify that the username and password fields retain the entered invalid values.

+---

+### Scenario 4: Should stay on the login page and show validation message when username is empty

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the login page (`http://localhost:9090/login`).
+- Case 3: Enter a valid password in the login form:
+    - Password: `Vernet`
+- Case 4: Leave the username field empty.
+- Case 5: Click the submit button.
+- Case 6: Verify that the page remains on the `/login` page.
+- Case 7: Verify that the password field retains the entered value.
+- Case 8: Verify that the username field shows a validation message:
+    - "Please fill out this field."

+---

+### Scenario 5: Should stay on the login page and show validation message when password is empty

+- Case 1: Maximize the browser window.
+- Case 2: Navigate to the login page (`<loginUrl>`).
+- Case 3: Enter a valid username in the login form:
+    - Username: `Soizic`
+- Case 4: Leave the password field empty.
+- Case 5: Click the submit button.
+- Case 6: Verify that the page remains on the `/login` page.
+- Case 7: Verify that the username field retains the entered value.
+- Case 8: Verify that the password field shows a validation message:
+    - "Please fill out this field."